 Extended Evening Hours

 Extended Evening Hours is a new unmissable benefit for guests staying at Deluxe Resorts.
-Guests staying at one of these resorts will be able to enjoy extended evening hours on select nights in select theme parks.
+Guests staying at one of these resorts can enjoy extended evening hours on select nights in select theme parks.
 A valid Disney Park Pass will also be essential for guests taking advantage of Extended Evening Hours.
-However, guests may visit with a Park Hopper option as long as the park where they made their reservation was visited earlier.
+However, guests may visit with a Park Hopper option if they have visited the park where they made their reservation earlier.

 Walt Disney World Park Hours & Closures